jup-ag/space-station/docs/index.md

 ![cat_at_computer.png](../static/img/cat_at_computer.png)

-## Building World Class Swap Experinences Together
+## Building World Class Swap Experiences Together

 Our goal is simple: Help you give world class experiences for your users with as little work as possible, regardless of your use case or neeeds.